lu-min/mini-program-demo-williamsburg/README.md

    ![image](http://portland.csis.u-tokyo.ac.jp/images/miniprogram/wechat-miniprogram-preview.jpg)

-## Why the map is not correctly displayed in the preview
+## Why the map is not correctly displayed in the simulator

 The map API of WeChat uses ***Tencent Maps*** by default, which only provides detailed data in China.
 In WeChat app, it will automatically switch to ***Bing Maps***, if the user is out of China.
 However, in the preview of the developer's tool, only Tencent Maps is available.